Debugging Plug-ins

 Windows

-For this example we will use the screenshot plug-in and assume that you are using the MINGW64 profile of MSYS2.
-Instead of MINGW64 you can also use e.g. CLANG64 or UCRT if you are using that for developing.
+For this example we will use the screenshot plug-in and assume that you are using a CLANG profile of MSYS2.
+It can be either CLANGARM64 or CLANG64.

-1. In the second terminal load gdb with the plug-in, using its path in the prefix you set for your GIMP build:
+- Open three (3) CLANG terminals.
+In the first terminal start GIMP using its path in the prefix you set for your GIMP build and this command:

 (screenshot.exe:8992): LibGimp-DEBUG: 16:44:50.894: Debugging (restart externally): 8992